Some doctors moving away from ventilators for virus patients

 New York State Health Commissioner Dr. Howard Zucker said Wednesday that officials are looking into other possible therapies that can be given earlier, but added “that's all experimental."

-The new virus is a member of the coronavirus family that can cause colds or more serious illnesses.
+The new virus is a member of the coronavirus family that can cause colds as well as more serious illnesses.
 Health officials say it spreads mainly from droplets when an infected person coughs or sneezes.
 There is no proven drug treatment or vaccine against it.

 Experts think most people who are infected suffer nothing worse than unpleasant but mild illnesses that may include fever and coughing.